Our Aims

 Our mission is to bridge the gap between mental health support and artistic expression, creating a space where those affected can explore their experiences and build resilience through the transformative power of creativity.

-Jason: I'm a UK military veteran who served with the Royal Navy Submarine Service from 1985 to 2008.
+Jason Fearnley: I'm a UK military veteran who served with the Royal Navy Submarine Service from 1985 to 2008.
 I have been working with UK veterans for the past six years using creative activities to help treat invisible injuries.

 Likes: Art, music and laughter